ilgarcia/ilgarcia/README.md

 </div>

 - 🖥 I’m currently working with Full Stack
-- 🌱 I’m currently learning by following a Backend roadmap, you can see my progress <a href="https://github.com/ilgarcia/Learning-Backend">here</a>
 - 🎓 I’m currently Studying Computer Science at Faculdade de Informática e Administração Paulista (FIAP)
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/ilgarcia/">Linkedin</a>
+- 🌱 You can also see my portfolio <a href="https://www.ilgarcia.com/">here</a>
 - 😄 Pronouns: he/him

 ## 🔥 About me

+Hello!
+My name is Igor, my interest in web development started back in 2018 when I decided to start my own company.
+I've always been someone who has both a creative and a logical side and i realized it would be the perfect fit if i could use my creative side to design and my logical side to code.

+Well-organized person, problem solver, independent employee with high attention to detail.
+I want to keep learning, continue challenging myself, and do interesting things that matter.

+## 👨‍💻 Programming languages and Tools

 <!-- Badges -->
 <!-- https://javascript.plainenglish.io/how-to-make-custom-language-badges-for-your-profile-using-shields-io-d2aeaf016b6b -->
 <!-- https://github.com/Ileriayo/markdown-badges -->
 <!-- https://www.vectorlogo.zone/ -->
 <!-- https://devicon.dev/ -->

-## 👨‍💻 Programming languages and Tools

 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)
 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)